bolshaaan/gett/README.md

 Task: implement web server with 2 rest api handlers.

-In project structure you can find acceptance tests, that run server on seperate test port and on test database.
+In project structure you can find acceptance test, that runs server on seperate test port with connection to test database.

 If I have to do highload service, I certainly choose using batch insert with no ORM.